isontheline/pro.webssh.net/documentation/src/docs/documentation/apple-school-and-business-manager.md

 ## Need Assistance?

-If you have any questions or require additional information, feel free to contact us at **[team@webssh.net](mailto:team@webssh.net)**.
+If you have any questions or require additional information, feel free to contact us via **[email](/documentation/contact-me/)**.
 We are happy to assist you with the deployment process and ensure a smooth experience for your organization.

 ---